-For mounting, the front end has standard C-Mount (1.000"-32) threading, and Thorlabs provides a full line of thread-to-thread adapters for compatibility with other thread standards, including the SM1 (1.035"-40) threading used on our Ø1"
+For mounting, the front end has standard C-Mount (1.000"-32) threading, and Thorlabs provides a full line of thread-tothread adapters for compatibility with other thread standard

 Lens Tubes.
 Four 4-40 tapped holes on the front face of these cameras provide compatability with our 60 mm Cage System.
 Four 1/4"-20 tapped holes, one on each side of the housing, are compatible with our Ø1" posts.
-The sef flexible mounting options make Thorlabs' cameras the ideal choice for integrating into home-built imaging systems or commercial microscopes.
+These flexible mounting options make Thorlabs' cameras the ideal choice for integrating into home-built imaging systems or commercial microscopes.